2026 Summer Dance Intensive

 How does airport ground transportation work?

 Transportation to and from SeaTac Airport (SEA) is available on the first and last day with one pick up time and one drop off time.
-If you will be using our shuttle option, please indicate so on your registration.
+If you would like to use our ministry transportation on arrival or departure, please indicate so on your registration.

 • SUNDAY PICKUP: Departs 1:30pm at Carousel 11 in Baggage Claim (Staff present at 1:00pm)